My Principles So Far

 The only constant in life is change, so life requires lots of rework.
 This is inherently humbling.

-The deepest meaning we can find comes from loving God, others, and self, in that order.
-Most people don’t want to hear it, so it’s not worth discussing much.
+The deepest meaning we can find comes from loving God, others, and ourselves, in that order.
+Most people would rather not hear it, so it’s not worth discussing much.

 We only find meaning in something if we can find something we like about it, even if it’s that we no longer have to deal with it.